jasonb194/deleteSanitySchedules/README.md

 Note: When using npm, you need to add an extra `--` before the arguments.

 The script will provide detailed output including:
-- Number of schedules found
+- Number of completed schedules found
 - Schedule IDs and details
 - Deletion status for each schedule
 - Summary of operations